Trehinos/Juse/README.md

 - The goal : A **multipurpose virtual machine** written in modern C++
     - The machine has to be **easy to understand** (variable length opcodes with 16 bits opkey),
     - The project can be used as a framework to create a custom virtual machine with custom opcodes,
-- But there are a lot of features todo :
+- There are a lot of features todo :
     - OpKeys specification is not fixed,
     - 2 assemblers languages are planned,
     - For now, I stay focused on the C++ code structure : one of the goals of this project is to create a virtual machine which is **easy to understand** and **easy to extend**,
 - No base frequency is defined for now.
-It will.
+It will :
+    - One CPU will probably be limited to something like 100 KHz,
+    - **BUT** an operation will permit the machine to instantiate a new CPU with another instruction head (Juse **threading**).
+    - Juse is not meant to be fast, but highly parallelized.

 ## Key features